RandomTony/Stylisation/README.md

     $ make
 ~~~
 The project outputs will be generated in *bin* folder.
+## Ressources
+You can find some free ressources inside the [ressources](ressouces) folder.
+There are classical imaging processing pictures like [lenna](https://en.wikipedia.org/wiki/Lenna).
+High definition pictures (Full HD, UHD) can be found at [ressources/highDefinitionUnsplash](ressources/highDefinitionUnsplash).
+Note that if you want to add a picture in these folder you must ensure that you are allowed to do it.
+Also if you do it, give a credit.
 ## Contributing
 If you want to contribute to this project, you can.
 Before you should read the [contribution document](CONTRIBUTING.md) and you should know that this project is under [Apache 2.0 licence](LICENSE.md).
 ## Testing the project